 Have you ever seen a real rainbow?
-Maybe a little one on the wall from sun shining through angled glass, or a giant one in the sky (which you find by standing with your back to the sun, then looking forward 40 degrees to your left and right).
 A single rainbow has stripes of all the colors — red, orange, all the way to violet — but sometimes it’s stacked under another backwards rainbow that runs from violet to red.
-That’s called a double rainbow, and it’s very special because it’s so rare.
 That’s why people love this photo of two double rainbows.
 Amanda Curtis saw it over a train station in Long Island and quickly snapped a picture.
 No one is sure how the sun made these shapes, but we’re lucky the camera caught it before they disappeared.

 Wee ones: A rainbow has red, orange, yellow, green, blue, and purple.
 Try to find 1 thing in your room of each color.
 How many things did you find in total?